alex/what-happens-when/README.rst

 Most larger businesses and some newer residential connections will have fiber or direct Ethernet connections in which case the data remains digital and is passed directly to the next `network node`_ for processing.
+This usually much faster than normal modem connections.

 Eventually, the packet will reach the router managing the local subnet.
 From there, it will continue to travel to the autonomous system's (AS) border